 A list of eligible patients (all those who had been on ART for at least one year) was compiled at each facility using patient files.

-)A systematic random sample was taken using set intervals.
+The 263 PLWH were recruited randomly from the ART delivery sites using patient lists (patients on ART for less than 12 months were excluded).
+A systematic random sample was taken using set intervals.
+Before the sample was taken all patients participating in the qualitative component of the study were removed from the lists.

-/UVRI
+The 160 control participants were randomly recruited from the general population in nearby villages, first stratified by gender, using resident lists from communities which had been part of an earlier MRC/UVRI study.

 Data collection measures